robric/wiki-contrail-controller/Kubernetes.md

 interworking and configuring these clusters becomes seemless and the lack of replication and duplicity makes this a very efficient proposition.

+In a nested mode, a Kubernetes cluster is provisioned in virtual-machines of an Openstack cluster.
+The CNI plugin and the Contrail-kubernetes manager of the kubernetes cluster, interfaces directly with Contrail componenets that manage Openstack cluster.

 In a nested mode deployment, ALL kubernetes features, functions and specifications are supported as is.
-Infact such a nested deployment stretches the boundaries and limits of kubernetes by allowing it to operate on the same plane underlying Openstack cluster.
+Infact such a nested deployment stretches the boundaries and limits of Kubernetes by allowing it to operate on the same plane as underlying Openstack cluster.

-In a nested mode, a Kubernetes cluster is provisioned in VM's in an Openstack cluster.
-The CNI plugin and the Contrail-kubernetes manager from the Kubernetes cluster interface directly withe Contrail componenets that manage Openstack cluster.
-The Kubernetes cluster is provisioned in the Virtual Network of Virtual-Machines, on which the kubernetes cluster is being provisioned.
-This virtual-network info is made available to the contrail-kubernetes manager at the time of kubernetes cluster provisioning.

 ### 3.5 __Services__
 A Kubernetes _Service_ is an abstraction which defines a logical set of _Pods_ and policy by which to access the _Pods_.
 The set of Pods frontend'ing a Service are selected based on `LabelSelector` field in _Service_ definition.